American Epilepsy Society

 5.02.
 Functions of the Board.

-(a) The Board shall be responsible for conducting the affairs of the Society, and shall have direction of all Officers, appointees, Standing Committees, Ad Hoc Committees, Task Force groups and contractual relationships of the Society.
+(a) The Board shall be responsible for conducting the affairs of the Society, and shall have direction of all Officers, appointees, Standing Committees, Task Force and work groups and contractual relationships of the Society.
 It shall act upon all questions of general policy and administration.
 It shall have final authority regarding adoption of new work and the expenditure of money.

 (b) The Board shall have the power to fill any vacancy occurring in the Board, or in any Office of the Society, but such interim appointee shall serve only until a successor is duly elected and installed.